 What do we mean by in-house training?

-In-house training is an educational program run specifically for your organisation and your people.
+In-house training is an educational programme run specifically for your organisation and your people.
 It is dedicated to your team and does not include people from other organisations or industries.

 Adapting the physical classroom to the virtual world